DenysRudenko/Project-1/README.md

 * The problem with a big picture weight could be fixed by loading animation at the start with a help of JavaScript.

 ### Chat
-* The great idea is to add live chat menu box.
+* The great idea is to add a live chat menu box.

 ### Animations
-* There could be created a nice animations with photos.
+* There could be nice animations with photos.

 ### Parcing
 * Should be created a file with information about parcing for other developers.

 ### Font style
-* There could be more improvements with a font and also added font for ukrainian language.
+* There could be more improvements with a font and also added font for Ukrainian language.